The Midnight Sky (soundtrack)

 The Midnight Sky (Music from the Netflix Film) is the soundtrack to the 2020 film The Midnight Sky directed by George Clooney.
-Featuring music written by Alexandre Desplat, the album consisted 26 tracks from the score running for over 90 minutes.
+Featuring music written by Alexandre Desplat, the album consisted of 26 tracks from the score running for over 90 minutes.
 Much of the music was written during July and August, and was recorded at the Abbey Road Studios on September, with the London Symphony Orchestra performing the score.
 Desplat supervised the recording virtually due to the COVID-19 pandemic restrictions.

 The score was released on December 11, 2020 by ABKCO Records.
 The music received generally positive reviews and won a Saturn Award for Best Music, and a Golden Globe nomination for Best Original Score amongst other accolades.

 Development

 The film is Desplat's fourth collaboration with Clooney as a director, which includes The Ides of March (2011), The Monuments Men (2014) and Suburbicon (2017).
 In an interview to Jon Burlingame of Variety, Clooney said: "Music is a character in this film because a good portion of it is silent.
 My intent was for the film to be a meditation.
 Music had to be our language — not just highlighting moments of sadness or terror, but also to carry the emotion all the way through.
 Music was always going to be as big a character as any of the actors."
 Desplat described the film as an "onscreen ballet or concert" as in the film, "the characters don't talk much; the visuals are leading the story.
 Music conveys the emotions of all the characters: Augustine [Clooney], who is very ill; the little girl [Caoilinn Springall], who doesn't speak; the crew in the spaceship".
 The motive is to "to carry the emotion of the characters, and both the intimacy and the wide scope of the story" which was quite challenging.
 Desplat wanted to something "gentle and contemplative but also being a "tragedy about death" referring to the end of earth which was "more internal, about regret and suffering and the future of mankind, but seen through the eyes of real people".